MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/PD-Common-steps.md

 ---
-title: 1.
-Common steps for creating option sets and entities on the Power Apps Platform | MicrosoftDocs
+title: Common steps for creating option sets and entities on the Power Apps Platform | MicrosoftDocs
-description: 9-step walkthrough for using custom fields and/or custom entities as pricing dimensions
+description: Thus page explains how to create option sets and entities in your own solution in the Power Apps platform
 author: Rumant
 manager: eichimur
 ms.custom: